Needle Work: A History of Professional Tattooing in Canada

 Skin and Bones: Human Remains, Crime, and Museums in Quebec

 This research investigates a museum collection of over one hundred human remains removed from the bodies of victims of crime in Quebec during the first half of the twentieth century.
 I explore who these remains belonged to, the circumstances surrounding their deaths, and the subsequent display of their body parts at a space in the province’s medicolegal laboratory known as the “morgue museum.”
 I then probe this collection following its transfer from Quebec’s Ministry of Public Security to the Museum of Civilization in Quebec City in 1997.
 I show how these institutions have used human remains to promote provincially sanctioned historical narratives that intentionally overlook the practice of collecting bodily pieces from the corpses of people victimized by crime.
-A book chapter based on this work is forthcoming in a Routledge volume edited by Adele Chynoweth entitled Museums and the Working Class.

 Seeing Crime: The Development of Criminal Identification in Canada